-My private practice is built on the premise that we need connections to flourish, and that isolation is a major source of suffering for people at both a personal and cultural level.
-I tend to work a lot with queer communities, creative professionals, and politically radical millennials.
-Power imbalances and oppression are central to all of my therapeutic understandings and interventions.
-My group expereinces include intergenerational trust building groups, a gender specific Men's process group, a gender vairant Queer process group, drop-in support groups, psychoeducational groups, creativity circles, and workshop facilitation and retreats on vulnerability and shame.
-I have an unapologetic affinity for interpersonal and relational 'here and now' groups.
-I am also committed to the processes of personal and collective healing.
+My approach to this work is built on the premise that we need connections to flourish, and that isolation is a major source of suffering for people at both a personal and cultural level.
+I tend to work a lot with queer communities, creative professionals, and folks seeking to cultivate new relational strategies for living in these times.
+Power imbalances and systems of oppression are central to all of my therapeutic understandings and interventions.
+My group experiences include intergenerational trust building groups, men's process groups, gender vairant Queer process group, drop-in support groups, psychoeducational groups, creativity circles, and workshop facilitation and retreats on vulnerability and shame.
+I am committed to the processes of personal and collective healing.

 Catalog Description: An introduction to the major schools of group therapy and the common factors associated with positive outcomes.
 Covers group dynamics, obstacles to success in group therapy, and the stages of group process.
 Role-playing, outside group membership, and demonstrations are used to illustrate principles of effective group leadership.

-Prerequisite: CPSY 503 or 569

-Credit: 3 semester hours
+Prerequisite: CPSY 503 or 569 Credit: 3 semester hours